jamierumbelow/jamieonsoftware.com/_drafts/why-im-long-on-visa.md

 tags: fintech startups
 ---

-Last month, Visa announced the intention to buy [Plaid](http://plaid.com/) for \$5.3 billion dollars.
+Last month, Visa announced their intention to buy [Plaid](http://plaid.com/) for \$5.3 billion dollars.

 Plaid provide an abstraction around bank accounts.
-They offer a developer-friendly API to query one, or several, of a user’s accounts.
+They offer a developer-friendly API to query one or more of a user’s accounts.
 This allows startups and consumer products to offer financial analysis and services in a bank-agnostic way.

-On the back of this purchase, alongside my general growing interest in fintech, I’ve been becoming more and more bullish about Visa.
+On the back of this purchase, and alongside my general growing interest in fintech, I’ve been becoming more and more bullish about Visa.

 But why did Visa pay _so much_ for Plaid?